Hammarn/1MB335/Lab5.md

 Please go through the tutorial on [this page](http://teaching.bioinformatics.dtu.dk/teaching/index.php/Exercise:_Pairwise_alignment).

 Questions are numbered from 1 to 14.
-Submit answers to all the questions (you can number them 1-1, 1-2 etc to distinguish them from the answers to the next part).
+Submit answers to all the questions (you can number them 1-1, 1-2, etc to distinguish them from the answers to the next part).

-### Step 2: Multiple alignment
+### Step 2: Multiple alignments

 #### Step 2a: Identify the mitochondrial genomes

-Start by login in to Uppmax (rackham).
+Start by login into Uppmax (rackham).
 In `/proj/g2019029/private/DATA/session5/Mitochondrial_genomes/` you will find 14 complete mitochondrial genomes that were downloaded from NCBI.
 They are named from `Seq1.fasta` to `Seq14.fasta`.
 Copy all the files to your own directory.

 Your first task is to identify which species the sequences belong to.
-Look at the content of the files and think about tools you used in sessions 3 and 4.
-Once you have identified the species, complete the headers of the files which have an incomplete header (for an example of a complete header, see `Seq2.fasta`): they should have the same information than in `Seq2.fasta` (in particular, sequence identification number and species name).
+Look at the content of the files and think about the tools and resources you used in sessions 3 and 4.
+Once you have identified the species, complete the headers of the files which have an incomplete header (for an example of a complete header, see `Seq2.fasta`): they should have the same information as in `Seq2.fasta` (in particular, sequence identification number and species name).

 Hint: you can use `nano` to modify files in the command line.

 **Question 1.
-To which species do the different sequences belong to?**
+To which species do the different sequences belong?**

 **Question 2.
-There is an odd sequence.
-Write down the name of the corresponding fasta file, the species name and the type of sequence.
+There one sequence that should stand out from the others.
+Write down the name of the corresponding fasta file, the species name, and the type of sequence.
 How did you identify it?**

 How much do you know about the species that are in the dataset?
 Do you know how they are related?
 To start to answer these questions, [Wikipedia](https://en.wikipedia.org/) and the [taxonomy browser](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?mode=Root) (yet another NCBI tool!) are very helpful.

 Start by looking up the species from Seq4 in Wikipedia.
-Which family does it belong to? (see the box on the right) Now, go to the taxonomy browser and look for that same species.
-One of the item on the page is the full "lineage" of that species, from the widest to the most specific category.
+Which family does it belong to? (inspect the box on the right).
+Now, go to the taxonomy browser and look for that species.
+One of the items on the page is the full "lineage" of that species, from the widest to the most specific category.
 Find the family name and click on it.

 **Question 3.
 What is the common name of this family of species?
 Which other species from the dataset belong to that same family?
-Perform the same thing (and answer the second part of the question) with species from Seq14.**
+Perform the same thing (and answer the second part of the question) with the species from Seq14.**

 Before you continue, look up quickly the species that you don't know about in wikipedia (or the tool you prefer).

 #### Step 2b: Make a prediction about the alignment

 Before aligning sequences, it is useful to have an idea of how much the sequences might differ.
-Have a look at Figure 3 in the review 'The Origin and Diversification of Mitochondria' Roger et al., Current Biology Review 2017 (you can find the review on Studentportalen, under Bioinformatics/Computer labs).
+Have a look at Figure 3 in the review [The Origin and Diversification of Mitochondria](https://www.sciencedirect.com/science/article/pii/S096098221731179X?via%3Dihub) Roger et al., Current Biology Review 20170.
 Focus on the 'Opisthokonta'.
 You won't find information for all the species in the dataset - in particular, the only representative of the Metazoa (animals) in the table is 'Homo'.
-Look at the absence / presence of genes in these different mitochondrial genomes.
+Look at the absence/presence of genes in these different mitochondrial genomes.

 **Question 4.
 What do you learn from this table?
 What can you expect from the alignment? (make at least one hypothesis)**